thegenemyers/DAZZ_DB/README.md

 subset of reads is requested).

-* -h requests the header information be output as the source file name on an H-line, the well # and pulse range on an L-line, and optionally the quality of the read if given on a Q-line.
+* -h requests the header information be output as the source file name on an H-line, the If the -d option is set then every block track is removed after the successful construction of the combined track.well # and pulse range on an L-line, and optionally the quality of the read if given on a Q-line.

 * -s requests the sequence be output on an S-line.